Last Updated: Oct 09, 2023 Views: 2707

 • Threats

-Purpose of a SWOT
+What is the purpose of a SWOT Analysis

-The purpose of a SWOT analysis is to provide an overview and understanding of the forces, trends and characteristics of a particular market.
+The purpose of a SWOT analysis is to provide an overview and understanding of the forces, trends, and characteristics of a particular market.
 SWOT analyses aid in making informed choices about what actions to take to maintain a company’s competitive advantage and increase its ability to achieve its goals and objectives.

-What information is included?
+What information is included in a SWOT Analysis?

 • Strengths: factors that make a company more competitive than its rivals, and the capabilities and resources that the company can use effectively to achieve is performance objectives.

-• Weaknesses: limitations, faults or defects within the company that can prevent it from achieving its objectives.
+• Weaknesses: limitations, faults, or defects within the company that can prevent it from achieving its objectives.

-• Threats: unfavorable situation, trend or impending change in the external environment that currently or potentially threatens the company’s ability to compete.
+• Threats: unfavorable situation, trend, or impending change in the external environment that currently or potentially threatens the company’s ability to compete.

 After listing strategic factors in these four categories, the SWOT analysis then analyzes the factors and identifies strategic possibilities.
 This is done by evaluating strengths in light of opportunities, weaknesses in light of opportunities, strengths in light of threats, and weaknesses in light of threats.
 The result of this analysis indicates the degree of strategic change the company must make.